 - Diabetes: At least 6.5%

 An HbA1c of 5.1% is normal and denotes good blood sugar levels for younger adults, such as those between the ages of 18 and 29.
-As we age, though, it is natural to see a slow rise.
+However, a gradual increase is normal as we age.
 For instance, someone over 60 might find their HbA1c levels to be 5.9%, which is still within the normal range but might call for more investigation.

 What Does This Mean for You?

-Emphasizing the need for frequent testing as we age, this age-related trend fits recommendations from the NHS and other health organizations.
+Emphasizing the need for frequent testing as we age, this test range trend fits recommendations from the NHS and other health organizations.
 Keeping current will help you to be proactive in preserving your health and stop the onset of diabetes or another linked disorder.

 What Is a Normal HbA1c Level for a Woman?

-For women generally, a normal HbA1c level is less than 5.7%.
+For women generally, a level for a woman that is considered normal is less than 5.7%.
 Should your HbA1c fall within this range, it suggests that over the past few months, your blood sugar levels have been within a normal range.
 A level between 5.7% and 6.4% points to prediabetes, in which case blood sugar is higher than normal but not high enough to be regarded as diabetes.
-Anything over 6.5% could mean you have diabetes.
+You may have diabetes if your percentage is higher than 6.5%.

 Factors Influencing HbA1c Levels in Women